-You prepare to invoke the Patching Utility by placing a diskette containing it in drive 0 of your INTELLEC Development System.
-Next, call the Patching Utility by entering the PTCH86 command in the form:
+You prepare to invoke the Patching Utility by placing a diskette containing the INTELLEC version of the utility in drive 0 of your INTELLEC Development System.
+If you are using the iRMX 86 version of the Patch Utility, then you can invoke the utility by upcopying the Patch Utility file (PTCH86.R86) from diskette to an iRMX 86 secondary storage peripheral.
+In either case, the next step is to call the Patching Utility by entering the PTCH86 command in the form: